Who Is Eligible to Apply?

 - You must be able to provide your own transportation to Hero Dogs and other public locations for training.

-- If your disability includes PTSD or any other psychiatric disability, you must be currently in counseling, and must remain in mental health treatment for the duration of your matching and training with Hero Dogs.
+- If your disability includes PTSD or any other psychiatric disability, you must be currently in counseling, and must remain in mental health treatment for the duration of your matching and training with Hero Dogs, unless you can provide written proof of completion of treatment from your licensed clinician.

-- If you have prior substance use disorder or addiction history, you must have a minimum of 6 months of sobriety to engage in the application process, and must maintain sobriety, under the oversight of a healthcare provider working with our Director of Applicant and Client Services, throughout the training process and the duration of custody of a Hero Dog or be subject to dismissal from the program and removal of the dog.
+- If you have a substance use disorder or addiction history, you must have a minimum of 12 months of sobriety to engage in the application process, and must maintain sobriety throughout the training process and the duration of custody of a Hero Dog or be subject to dismissal from the program and removal of the dog.

 If you meet these basic criteria, please continue reading below for other important requirements before requesting an application.
 If you do NOT meet these basic eligibility criteria, please visit Assistance Dogs International, Inc. (ADI) to locate a service dog agency that places dogs in your area or nationally.
 ADI is a coalition of not-for-profit organizations that train and place service, guide, and hearing dogs.